lareponse/badhat/add/doc/readme-addbad.md

 ## Common Objections and Responses

 **"This looks like PHP from 2005"**
 Modern doesn't always mean better.
-BADDAD uses modern PHP features (7.4+) but avoids abstractions that add overhead without proportional benefit.
+BADHAT uses modern PHP features (7.4+) but avoids abstractions that add overhead without proportional benefit.

 **"What about code reuse?"**
 Function composition provides reuse without inheritance complexity.
 Small, focused functions are easier to reuse than large, abstract classes.